 Dark chocolate chips — You’ll need extra for topping.

-You’ll need minimal tools (no large bowls!) which makes for a easy to make and easy to clean recipe.
+You’ll need minimal tools (no large bowls!) which makes for an easy-to-make and easy-to-clean recipe.

 Paper muffin liners — I like to use paper muffin liners for easy cleanup, but a cooking spray is another option.

 High-power blender — Like a Vitamix, Ninja, or food processor for mixing the batter

 Optional: Food portioning scoop — This is optional but nice to have for having consistently sized muffins.
 A standard muffin tin will need approximately 1/4 cup of batter or a 2 oz. portioning scoop.